AlvaroMaceda/curriculum/README.md

 📍 *Bancaja* – Valencia, Spain *(2009 – 2012)*

 ✅ **Responsibilities and accomplishments:**
-- 🔹 Design of extraction and manipulation processes from Oracle data warehause
+- 🔹 Design of extraction and manipulation processes from Oracle data warehouse
 - 🔹 Created an automatic scoreboard for credit risk department
 - 🔹 Generation of information required in the Due Diligence for the merger of Bancaja with Caja Madrid